ConstantinosKanellopoulos/Real-ESSI_postprocessing_tools/README.md

 This script was initially created for the needs of the paper:
 <p align="center">
-**Dynamic Structure-Soil-Structure Interaction for Nuclear Power Plants**
+<strong>"Dynamic Structure-Soil-Structure Interaction for Nuclear Power Plants"</strong>
 </p>

 <p align="center">